Johns Hopkins University Overview

-- Students at Johns Hopkins may have an easier time interacting with their teachers since the student to faculty ratio at the school is 7 to 1.
+- Students who want to work more closely with their professors have an easier time at Johns Hopkins since the student to facuty ratio is 6 to 1.

 - Students at Johns Hopkins have an easier time paying back their loans.
 The school's student loan default rate is only 1%, compared to the national rate of 10.1%.